mezzio/mezzio-cors/docs/book/v1/middleware.md

 | `credentials_allowed` | bool | Access-Control-Allow-Credentials
 | `exposed_headers` | string[] | Access-Control-Exposed-Headers

 The parameter `overrides_project_configuration` handles the way how the configuration is being merged.
 The default setting is `true` to ensure that a route configuration has to specify every information it will provide.

 The parameter `explicit` tells the `ConfigurationLocator` to stop trying other request methods to match the same route because there wont be any other method.

-### Examples for project configurations
+### Examples for Project Configurations

-#### Allow every origin
+#### Allow Every Origin

 ```php
 <?php